cuil/logstash/README.md

-# logstash configuration file for processing haproxy and cloudflare logs
+# logstash configuration file for processing haproxy and cloudflare logs into elasticsearch